Dai Le: Fairfield City Council

-In 2012, Le was elected as an independent candidate to Fairfield City Council's Cabravale Ward in the NSW Local Government Election.
-She represented Cabravale Ward between 2012 and 2021 before changes to ward boundaries led her to contest the newly created Fairfield/Cabravale Ward since the 2021 NSW local government election.
+In 2012, while still a member of the Liberal Party, Le was elected as an independent candidate to Fairfield City Council's Cabravale Ward in the NSW Local Government Election.

-In 2016, her bid to become mayor over the endorsed Liberal candidate resulted in her suspension from the Liberal party for 10 years.
-She subsequently teamed up with mayor Frank Carbone, who resigned from the Labor Party, to lead a majority-independent council as of December 2021.
+In 2016, her bid to become mayor over the endorsed Liberal candidate resulted in her suspension from the Liberal Party for 10 years.
+She subsequently teamed up with mayor Frank Carbone, who resigned from the Labor Party, to lead a majority-independent council in the Local Government Election later that year.